Airtable-Labs/upsert-examples/data_source_examples/postgresql/using_airtable.js/README.md

 scheduled task on a server or cloud function.

 1. Clone/unzip code
-2. Copy `.env.example` to `.env` and populate values (see below for details on each environment variable)
+2. Copy `.env.example` to `.env` and populate values (see description of `.env.example` above for details on each environment variable)
 3. Install node dependencies including [`airtable.js`](https://github.com/airtable/airtable.js) and [`pg`](https://node-postgres.com/)